kiranjagz/understanding-typescript/README.md

-# understanding-typescript
+# Understanding Typescript

-Learning some typescript in more detail
+Learning some typescript in more detail.

+# Contributors

+- Kiran Jagathal (Owner) :sunglasses: